 Some symptoms may reach movement problems or pressure on the lungs due to severe bending, and some cases may reach paraplegia.

-As for the treatment, it is determined based on the age, severity of the curve and the extent of its functional impact on the patient.
+As for the treatment, it is determined based on the age, severity of the curve, and the extent of its functional impact on the patient.
 The treatment for each condition varies accordingly.
-With regard to treatment methods for scoliosis, they are as follows:
+Concerning treatment methods for scoliosis, they are as follows: